xavierjohn/ServiceLevelIndicators/README.md

 By default, an instrument named `ServiceLevelIndicator` is added to the service metrics and the metrics are emitted.
 The metrics are emitted with the following [attributes](https://opentelemetry.io/docs/specs/otel/common/#attribute).

 - CustomerResourceId - A value that helps identity the customer, customer group or calling service.
 - LocationId - The location where the service running. eg. Public cloud, West US 3 region.
+[Azure Core](https://learn.microsoft.com/en-us/dotnet/api/azure.core.azurelocation?view=azure-dotnet)
 - Operation - The name of the operation.
 - activity.status.code - The activity status code is set based on the success or failure of the operation.
 [ActivityStatusCode](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activitystatuscode?view=net-7.0).